zhouhanseng/Maskbook-News/_i18n/en/_posts/2021-02-24-mask-lbp-tutorial.md

 **Reminder:**

-1. Due to the mechanism of reverse auction, **DO NOT APE IN at the beginning, you will likely get REKT.
+\-Due to the mechanism of reverse auction, **DO NOT APE IN at the beginning, you will likely get REKT.
 Stay rational before any trade decisions.**

-2. The default max slippage is **0.5%**.
+\-The default max slippage is **0.5%**.
 Set it higher if you are buying with a relatively large order.

 #### **How to Participate in LBP**